-Other non-financial liabilities mainly include legal provisions (refer to Note 9.
-Commitments and Contingencies for further information) and 2.8 mEUR current contract liabilities (2019: 5.6 mEUR current contract liabilities) from subscription-based services earned through trivago Hotel Manager Pro applications.
+Other non-financial liabilities is primarily comprised of €2.2 million current contract liabilities (2020: €2.8 million current contract liabilities) from subscription-based services earned through trivago Hotel Manager Pro applications.
 Revenue from subscription services is recognized ratably over the contract term, which is generally 12 months or less from the subscription commencement date.

-5.10 Leases
+5.9 Leases